News

 Who reported this story?
 This story was reported by Mike Stobbe, Associated Press at KSAT 12 (ABC) - San Antonio News.
 To learn more about how Alamo Heights News selects and reviews stories, see our editorial standards .

 Where can I find related coverage?
-See more local coverage from Alamo Heights News, or browse our daily briefing and topic hubs .
+See more News coverage from Alamo Heights News, or browse our daily briefing and topic hubs .

 ← Back to all news